 Many people are concerned or embarrassed to return to college as a mature student.
 However, mature students are more common than ever, and have even become a new normal throughout colleges in the USA.

-However, if you still feel uncomfortable about returning to college as an older student, if you want to keep your job until you are qualified, or you want to learn while you are getting first-hand experience of a new industry, you should consider taking an online degree.
+However, if you still feel uncomfortable about returning to college as an older student, if you want to keep your job until you are qualified, or you want to learn while you are getting first-hand experience of a new industry, you should consider taking an online degree or attending an online certification course.
+The latter is quite common for medical professionals, who often get the ACLS certification that they might require to advance in their career, this way.
 You can take most degrees, from design qualifications to nurse practitioner schooling, in a digital format, with assessments taking place completely off-campus.
 If you want to base your education online and use technology to do so, Spring Arbor University offers a number of different degree options, including nurse practitioner schooling, for those that are looking into getting a non-creative role.

 Take the Leap